ERISA Lawyer

 Fidelity Management and Trust Company

-The cases have been consolidated as In Re Fidelity ERISA Float Litigation, 1:13-cv-10222 in the United States District Court for the District of Massachusetts.
+The cases were consolidated as In Re Fidelity ERISA Float Litigation, 1:13-cv-10222 in the United States District Court for the District of Massachusetts.

 Xerox Retirement Plan Litigation